new plants growing from scraps of supermarket food, celery, tomato, onions

 • Spring onions or scallions from stumps of store-bought onions.

-• Citrus trees from pips or seeds, but this takes years.
+• Citrus trees from pips or seeds, but this takes years and can be hit and miss.

 • Sweet potatoes from tiny off-cuts of store bought.
 You can eat the leaves too.